MysteryPancake/Houdini-Fun/README.md

 }
 ```

+The version above captures and deforms in one step, which is slower since ray is only needed once.
+The inputs are the same as Point Deform.
+The 1st input is geo to deform, the 2nd is the rest pose and the 3rd is the deformed pose.

 For better performance, try the HDA below!
-For copyright reasons, note this is fully based on Sibbarick's method.

 | [Download the HDA!](./hdas/MysteryPancake.volumetric_deform.1.0.hdalc?raw=true) | [Download the HIP file!](./hdas/mvc_deform.hiplc?raw=true) |
 | --- | --- |